Taika Waititi makes Time's most influential list - NZ Herald

 Film director Taika Waititi has made the list of Time magazine's top 100 most influential people for the year.

-He joins the likes of Ukrainian President Volodymyr Zelensky, US President Joe Biden, television host Oprah Winfrey, actor Channing Tatum and European Commission President Ursula von der Leyen.
+He joins the likes of Ukrainian President Volodymyr Zelenskyy, US President Joe Biden, television host Oprah Winfrey, actor Channing Tatum and European Commission President Ursula von der Leyen.

 Waititi joked on Twitter that a list of 100 seemed like too many people "but I'll take it".